howtographql/howtographql/content/graphql/basics/3-big-picture.md

 GraphQL has been released only as a *specification*.
 This means that GraphQL is in fact not more than a [long document](https://facebook.github.io/graphql/) that describes in detail the behaviour of a *GraphQL server.*

-If you want to use GraphQL yourself, you'll have to go and build that GraphQL server yourself.
-You can do that in any programming language of your choice (e.g. based on one of the [available reference implementations](http://graphql.org/code/)) or by using a service like [Graphcool](http://www.graph.cool/) that provides a powerful GraphQL API out-of-the-box.

 ### Use Cases

 In this section, we'll walk you through 3 different kinds of architectures that include a GraphQL server: